Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

-Rather than directly comparing the action difference with a zero multivariate Gaussian in Equation (\ref{eq:complete_dissimilarity_measurement}), we compute JSD using a reference matrix of zero-mean Gaussian with a diagonal covariance matrix having the standard deviation of the exploration noise in the diagonal entries.
-Otherwise, policies closer to the current policy that executed a transition with exploration noise may be rejected as the action decisions numerically deviate from the actual policy due to the additive exploration noise such as additive Gaussian noise \citep{williams_1992} or Ornstein-Uhlenbeck noise process \citep{ou_noise} utilized by the Deep Deterministic Policy Gradient algorithm \citep{ddpg}.
-Thus, we couple the standard deviation of the exploration noise with the reference matrix to form a parameter-free algorithm.
+Moreover, we note that rather than directly comparing the action difference with a zero multivariate Gaussian in Equation~\ref{eq:complete_dissimilarity_measurement}, we compute JSD using a reference matrix of zero-mean Gaussian with a diagonal covariance matrix that contains the standard deviation of the exploration noise in the diagonal entries.
+Otherwise, policies closer to the current policy that executed a transition with exploration noise could be rejected as the action decisions would numerically deviate from the current policy.
+Hence, we couple the standard deviation of the exploration noise with the reference matrix to form a parameter-free algorithm.

-Naturally, if all transitions in the sampled batch match the distribution under the current policy, we have $\rho = 0$ and $\rho \in (0, \infty)$.
+Naturally, if all transitions in the sampled batch match the distribution under the current policy, we have $\rho = 0$ and $\rho \in (0, \infty)$ otherwise in Equation~\ref{eq:complete_dissimilarity_measurement}.
 To project the similarity measure into the interval $[0, 1]$ for bounded weights, a non-linear transformation can be applied:

-Notice that for two identical policies we have $\lambda = 1$, and for completely distinct policies we have $\lambda = 0$, making Equation (\ref{eq:complete_similarity_measurement}) a similarity measure between two policies.
+Notice that for two identical policies we have $\lambda = 1$, and for completely distinct policies we have $\lambda = 0$, making Equation~\ref{eq:complete_similarity_measurement} a similarity measure between two policies.
+We choose the exponential operator because it provides a continuous link between unbounded similarity values to bounded similarity weights without requiring any quantization, and runs in constant-time, i.e., $\mathcal{O}(1)$.
+Furthermore, its practical runtime can be reduced using SIMD (Single Instruction Multiple Data) instructions that modern CPUs and compilers offer.
+SIMD instructions facilitate vector operations, such as computing $e^{x}$ for each element $x$ of a given vector of dimension $n$.
+A naive implementation would require $n$ exponentiation operations, leading to a runtime of $\mathcal{O}(n)$.
+However, SIMD instructions can optimize this operation by allowing the same operation to be executed on multiple data elements in parallel~\citep{simd_operations_3, simd_operations_2, simd_operations}.
+Thus, the exponential operator also provides the advantage of quick and efficient projection.